Support & Guidance for employers during COVID-19:

 Lancashire’s Apprenticeship offer and how employers can benefit

-Major apprenticeship reforms were implemented on 1 May, presenting employers across Lancashire with a gamut of fresh and innovative ways of training and upskilling their workforce.
+Major apprenticeship reforms were implemented on 1st May 2017, presenting employers across Lancashire with a spectrum of fresh and innovative ways of training and upskilling their workforce.

-Lancashire Forum will be working in partnership with the Lancashire Skills and Employment Hub to support the growth of apprenticeships in Lancashire, supporting the Lancashire Apprenticeship Growth plan to make this happen.
+Lancashire Forum will be working in partnership with the Lancashire Skills and Employment Hub to support the growth of apprenticeships in Lancashire, supporting the Lancashire Apprenticeship Action plan to make this happen.

-We are in the midst of changing times for employers and apprenticeships in Lancashire, and collectively we want to support employers in creating the workforce they need.
-Through our members we want to enable employers to recruit, upskill and provide quality training for Lancashire residents with Lancashire employers.
+We are in the midst of changing times for employers and apprenticeships in Lancashire, and collectively we want to support employers to meet the needs of their workforce.
+Through our members we enable employers to recruit, up-skill and provide quality training for Lancashire residents with Lancashire employers.

-More than 10,000 businesses in the county offer Apprenticeships because research shows work-based learning boosts productivity, improves business performance and delivers a committed and competent workforce.
+More than 10,000 businesses in the county benefit from offering Apprenticeships, research shows work-based learning boosts productivity, improves business performance and delivers a committed and competent workforce.

-Lancashire Forum and its member providers and colleges are dedicated to enabling employers to make the most of recruiting and training apprentices in a number of ways.
+Lancashire Forum and its members, providers, universities and colleges are dedicated to enabling employers to make the most of recruiting and training apprentices in a number of ways.

 The role of Lancashire Forum members in supporting employers